Bourgeois Tarot

-The Bourgeois Tarot deck is a mid-19th century pattern of tarot cards of German origin that is still used for playing card games today in western Europe and Canada.
+The Bourgeois Tarot deck is a mid-19th century pattern of tarot cards of German origin that is used for playing card games in western Europe and Canada.
 It is not designed for divinatory purposes.
-This deck is most commonly found in France, Belgian Wallonia, Swiss Romandy and Canadian Québec for playing French Tarot; in southwest Germany for playing Cego and Dreierles; and in Denmark for Danish Tarok.
+This deck is most commonly found in France, Belgian Wallonia, Swiss Romandy and the Canadian province of Québec for playing French Tarot; in southwest Germany for playing Cego and Dreierles; and in Denmark for Danish Tarok.

-The pattern is produced in two different designs today: the Black Forest pack used only in southwest Germany and the Tarot Nouveau used everywhere else, but especially in France.
+The pattern is produced in two different designs: the Black Forest pack used only in southwest Germany and the Tarot Nouveau used everywhere else, but especially in France.
 The International Playing-Card Society (IPCS) classifies both types as Bourgeois Tarot.
 The pattern is also called the Domestic Scenes pattern, but the name Bourgeois Tarot is preferred by the IPCS.
 Simon Wintle also refers to the original design by C.L.
 Wüst as the Encyclopedic Tarot.

 Origin

 The Bourgeois Tarot pattern originated around 1865 with C.L.
 Wüst, cardmakers in Frankfurt, Germany.
 The early edition, sometimes called the Encyclopaedic Tarot, lacked the corner indices on suit cards found on the later 20th century version published by French cardmakers such as Grimaud, but the values of trumps changed from Latin numerals common on older decks to Arabic numerals used in modern writing.
 These numerals were placed in the centre of the panels in a Fraktur font similar to cards which are now used for the German Tarock game of Cego.
 In the early 1900s, French cardmakers appropriated this pattern and would later add the corner indices to suit cards now found on other modern card decks.
 The numerals of the tarots were also repositioned to the four corners, while a maker's initial is often found in the centre of the panel.
 On some editions, however, the maker's initial occupies two of the corners.

 Meanwhile German cardmakers continued to follow the original design: no corner indices on the suit cards and centrally placed numerals on the tarocks (tarots).